sxsw/rfm/README.md

 # ginjo-rfm

-Rfm is a Ruby-Filemaker adapter, a Ruby gem that allows Ruby scripts and applications to exchange commands and data with Filemaker Server using Filemaker's XML interface.
+Rfm is a Ruby-Filemaker adapter, a Ruby Gem that provides an interface between Filemaker Server and Ruby.
 Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
-Version 2.0 adds some major enhancements, while remaining compatible with ginjo-rfm 1.4.x and lardawge-rfm 1.4.x.
+Version 3 removes the dependency on ActiveSupport and is now a completely independent Gem, able to run most of its core features without requiring any other supporting Gems (If you want the ActiveModel features of callbacks, validations, etc, you will need to require ActiveModel, which of course still depends on ActiveSupport).

+Ginjo-rfm has been tested successfully on Ruby 1.8.7, 1.9.3, 2.0.0, and 2.1.2.

 ## Documentation & Links